KennyNgZW/data_modelling_apache_cassandra/README.md

 They'd like a data engineer to create an Apache Cassandra database which can create queries on song play data to answer the questions and wish to bring you on the project.
 This project is to create a database for this analysis.

+### Files Description
+* data_modelling_apache_cassandra.ipynb: shows the process to build the database with Apache Cassandra
+* event_datafile_new.csv: shows the result of the code

 ### Operation Introduction
 Please run the data_modelling_apache_cassandra.ipynb to see the result